nvtidm/dvtalk.github.io/_posts/x_myrandoms/systemverilog_randoms/2021-07-11-systemverilog-oop-polymorphism.md

 ---
 ## Polymorphism in SystemVerilog
 ### What does it mean?
 Simply speaking, polymorphism means many possible ways.
-This means that we can achieve different tasks but using the same code.
+This means that we can have many different ways of execution but using the same piece of code.
 Take this example below:
 {% highlight verilog %}
   base_sequence m_seq[$]; // a queue of handle of base_sequence obj has base_write() function